Pin3appl3ishan/coffee-machine-python/README.md

 - **Coffee Selection**: Choose between cappuccino, latte, or americano.
 - **Currency Handling**: Accepts various denominations of coins and bills for payment.
 - **Resource Management**: Tracks resources and alerts when they're insufficient for an order.
+- **Profit Calculation**: Automatically calculates the profit earned from coffee sales.

 ## Requirements
 - Python (any version)